Inside Casa Azul Frida Kahlo Lived and Cherished Her Love In

 While scrolling my not-so-boring feed on YouTube, I came across the masterpiece of the 20th century in terms of architecture, taste, and a story through the blue-painted walls, just like the translucent shiny sky.
 The lofty walls were the first thing that throbbed in my heart, and then came the articles about Mexican culture, which I always adored because of its vividness.
 Now that I have given you enough hints, you can't miss guessing about the article.
-If you are into missing things, don't worry if you have me by your side.
+If you are into missing things, don't worry as you have me by your side.
 I am more than happy to write about an architectural beauty that not only tells us about enchantress but is an inspiration to live our life.
 My earlier article about Frida Kahlo's life and paintings didn't satisfy me altogether because I knew there was still something missing.
 Now that I realize it is her home Casa Azul where she lived most of her life, I can't wait to discuss it thoroughly.
 So pretty women and gentlemen, hold me through this piece of writing as this will romanticize your every part.

 As I always speak about the history behind it, the same goes here.
 Probably my previous article will tell you about her entire life.
 But with the context of her home, it is necessary to check the timeline.
 Lastly, for those of you who are lazy readers, I will tell you a short tale!